Phase 1 Strategic Synthesis · Near & Dear · 2026

 Jeisys fit

 Potenza gold-standard RF microneedling, peer-validated.
-Real-time impedance monitoring is the clinical differentiator she evaluates before anything else.
+The 4-mode delivery and 91% RealSelf "Worth It" score are the clinical differentiators she evaluates before anything else.

 04